 \subsection{Trust and Legitimacy}

-It is important to re-state the argument that in a system that relies on global shared state, only the manifestation of a rewrite changes, not the possibility that a rewrite will occur.
+It is important to re-state the argument from our companion paper that in a system that relies on global shared state, only the manifestation of a rewrite changes, not the possibility that a rewrite will occur.
+In a situation where decision-making power is dispersed more widely, a large base of stakeholders or users can force change, while if decision-making power is concentrated, a single entity, such as a Foundation, or a small group, such as Foundation and developers, or large validators, can force change (Table \ref{table:leviathan_table_1}).
 Note also that \textit{Practical Immutability} is a higher bar than simply the absence of ``collapse'' in the Budish sense.
+In all the examples in Table \ref{table:rewrites}, which are referred to in our transcripts, the rewrites did not trigger ``collapse.''
 To begin with, we will attempt to define \textit{Practical Immutability} as ``enough immutability to maintain trust in the governance of a network, from the perspective of agents in the network.''
 It is situated at the intersection of agents' desire for true, ISO-style immutability on the one hand, and their acceptance of certain types of rewrite under certain situations.
-This is a lower bar of immutability than many definitions, which several public, permissionless ledgers maintain even in the presence of rewrites.
-It does however, represent a higher degree of trust than is often assumed of these so-called `low trust' networks.
+This is a lower bar of immutability than many definitions.
+Indeed, several public, permissionless ledgers maintain \textit{Practical Immutability} even in the presence of rewrites.
+This does however, represent a higher degree of trust than is often assumed of these so-called `low trust' networks.
 This tension is perfectly illustrated by the contradictory survey responses reproduced in the Appendix (Figures \ref{fig:q9} and \ref{fig:q12}), which show that \textit{fewer validators say they would alter a single account balance than have actually altered one}.